Kentwan Smith: College career

 Smith first attended University of Louisiana at Lafayette where he contributed 2.2 points and 1.7 rebounds in 7.4 minutes per game.
 Smith then transferred to Otero Junior College where he would then play 33 games and started 21 games as a sophomore.
 He contributed 10.4 points, 5.2 rebounds, and 2.1 assists per game.
-Smith would finish his college career with the Stetson Hattars where he would average 11.6 points 5.9 rebounds and 1.3 assists a game over his tenure at Stetson.
+Smith would finish his college career with the Stetson Hatters where he would average 11.6 points, 5.9 rebounds, and 1.3 assists per game during his tenure at Stetson.

 Personal life

 Smith is the son of Charlene and Kenneth Smith.
-He has 3 sisters.
+He has three sisters.